 Add Jobs

-I prefered seperate my stories with tag so that if I have new stories related to predefined tags I will not need to change jobs, I will just a @tag when I write the code.
-Also adding @regression tag for important cases to run more frequently.
-Therefore my execution command like as following:cucumber features --tag @regression
+I preferred to separate my test scenarios with tags so that if I have new stories related to predefined tags I will not need to change jobs, I will just a @tag when I write the code.
+Also adding a @regression tag for important cases to run more frequently.
+Therefore my execution command like as follows:cucumber features --tag @regression

 You can add it to Jenkins by: